-- 4.1 The most common causes of damp and mould in our properties are: - Cold Bridging- this can be in many areas including insulation not fully going in the eaves of a roof, raking leaves, concrete mullions and lintels, poorly installed cavity wall insulation and many other examples. - Blocked vents on many occasions' ventilation provided either mechanical or background ventilation being blocked off, broken or covered. - Type and location of radiators- heating systems are not always to the performance standard required to prevent condensation and far too often radiators are located on the internal walls creating colder external walls and may be undersized for the room volume. - No extractor fans in kitchens, bathrooms and utility rooms - Unvented and condensing tumble dryers- these produce a serious amount of water vapour in the space encouraging condensation. - Bridging Damp there are many cases of bridging damp from render systems going below the DPC to ground level, concrete paving and ground levels being increased, entrance canopy roofs and wall tie snots not cleared. - Leaking of insufficient guttering- there are many cases where guttering is overflowing, leaking joints, lack of maintenance for clearing gutters and in some cases particularly outbuildings where there is no guttering. - Lack of pointing on brickwork- for various reasons there is poor or broken away pointing on parts of brick walls; this may have created cold spots for condensation and opportunity for penetrating damp. - Penetrating Damp from render systems- this could be because they have exceeded their life span and also because the mix is too dense. - Tenant and resident lifestyle the way some tenants and residents conduct their everyday living can cause excessive humidity within a property, creating conditions where mould can thrive.
-Lack of adequate ventilation is the primary cause, but drying clothes on radiators, cooking with lids off pans and even tropical fish tanks all add to the moisture levels within a property. - Fuel Poverty it is now recognised that fuel poverty is becoming a major factor in the increase that has been seen in damp and mould problems.
-Tenants and residents are unable to afford to heat their homes effectively or evenly which then creates the conditions for moulds to thrive.
+- 4.1 The most common causes of damp and mould in our properties are: - Cold Bridging this can be in many areas including insulation not fully going in the eaves of a roof, raking leaves, concrete mullions and lintels, poorly installed cavity wall insulation and many other examples. - Blocked vents on many occasions' ventilation provided either mechanical or background ventilation being blocked off, broken or covered. - Type and location of radiators heating systems are not always to the performance standard required to prevent condensation and far too often radiators are located on the internal walls creating colder external walls and may be undersized for the room volume. - No extractor fans in kitchens, bathrooms and utility rooms - Unvented and condensing tumble dryers - these produce a serious amount of water vapour in the space encouraging condensation. - Bridging Damp there are many cases of bridging damp from render systems going below the DPC to ground level, concrete paving and ground levels being increased, entrance canopy roofs and wall tie snots not cleared. - Leaking of insufficient guttering there are many cases where guttering is overflowing, leaking joints, lack of maintenance for clearing gutters and in some cases particularly outbuildings where there is no guttering. - Lack of pointing on brickwork for various reasons there is poor or broken away pointing on parts of brick walls; this may have created cold spots for condensation and opportunity for penetrating damp. - Penetrating Damp from render systems this could be because they have exceeded their life span and also because the mix is too dense. - Tenant and resident lifestyle the way some tenants and residents conduct their everyday living can cause excessive humidity within a property, creating conditions where mould can thrive.
+A lack of adequate ventilation can be a primary cause, but drying clothes on radiators, cooking with pans without lids, and even tropical fish tanks can all add to the moisture levels within a property.

-5.0 Area of Responsibility

-5.1 Tenant's responsibilities

-Mould can be caused by condensation and may adversely affect your health and our property.
-Tenants are responsible for making sure that the way they live their lives does not cause significant amounts of condensation that results in mould growth.

-5.2 Condensation is caused by:

-- Humidity of indoor air

-- Low temperature

-- Poor ventilation

-- Mould caused by condensation is usually black and typically grows in bathrooms, kitchens, and bedrooms.
+- Fuel Poverty it is now recognised that fuel poverty is becoming a major factor in the increase that has been seen in damp and mould problems.
+Tenants and residents are unable to afford to heat their homes effectively or evenly, which then creates the conditions for moulds to thrive. - 4.2 There are multiple ways condensation can be caused including: - Humidity of indoor air - Low temperature - Poor ventilation - Mould caused by condensation is usually black and typically grows in bathrooms, kitchens, and bedrooms.

+5.0 Awareness
-- Support available to help you:

-- You can find advice about how to prevent or reduce condensation in our document "preventing damp in your home" available on the RHS website.
+- 5.1 Residents are responsible for making sure that the way they live their lives does not cause significant amounts of condensation that results in mould growth. - 5.2 Support is available to help all our residents.
+If you are ever in doubt about possible damp in mould within the home, we encourage our residents to contact our Repairs Team on 01732 459144 or repairs@radcliffehs.org. - 5.3 You can find advice about how to prevent or reduce condensation in our document "preventing damp in your home" available on our website.

-- Contact our Repairs Team on 01732 459144

-5.3 RHS responsibilities
+6.0 Our responsibilities